Our Research has 3 Aims:

 The CIDD Clinical Trials Program (co-directed by Mark Shen) is conducting several sponsored clinical trials and studies, collecting CSF samples for biomarker discovery, obtaining sleep and EEG measures, and delivering novel gene-based therapies via CSF to individuals with NDDs.

-We currently have studies for the following populations:
+We currently have studies for the following developmental disabilities:

 Down Syndrome: